PyLav/PyLav/SETUP.md

     - Run `CREATE DATABASE pylav_db;`
       - This will crete a new database called `pylav_db`.
     - Run `ALTER DATABASE pylav_db OWNER TO <username>;`
+      - This will set the owner of the database to the newly created user.
+  - ##### Enable PostgresSQL extensions (**NOTICE** - PyLav will do this for you if they are not enabled, however depending on your setup you may need to enable them manually)
+    - Run `CREATE EXTENSION IF NOT EXISTS citext;`
+    - Run `CREATE EXTENSION IF NOT EXISTS pg_trgm;`
+    - Run `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`
 - #### [Install Java Azul Zulu 19](https://docs.azul.com/core/)
   - Download and run the dmg executable [here](https://cdn.azul.com/zulu/bin/zulu19.30.11-ca-jdk19.0.1-macosx_x64.dmg)
 -------------